-Action Plan Overall goal: (e.g. refo prestation on river banks 5) Action Steps Responsible Deadline Resources Potential Barriers Result What will be done?
+Action Plan Overall goal: (e.g. refo Overall goal: (e.g. reforestation on river banks) Action Steps Responsible Deadline Resources Potential Barriers Result What will be done?
 Who will do it?
 Till when will it be done?
 What is needed to complete this step (people, material, etc.) What could be in the way to complete the task?
-And how to overcome the barrier?
-What is the outcome of the task?
+And how to overcome the barrier? -